This is a very interesting function and helped me a lot so far. My file though is a bit more complicated.

-I want starting from the file SERVERS to look up the servers that are in one cell find them in the second file APPS and bring all the applications also in one cell in the file SERVERS.
+I want to start from the file SERVERS to look up the servers that are in one cell find them in the second file APPS and bring all the applications also in one cell in the file SERVERS.

 Any ideas here?